 What is inside the report

-• A summary of the science of climate change from the IPCC’s 5th Assessment Report, the New Zealand Climate Change Centre (NZCCC) and the recent global record temperatures from international scientific organisations like NASA and others showing that global temperature is increasing in the last century.
+- A summary of the science of climate change from the IPCC’s 5th Assessment Report, the New Zealand Climate Change Centre (NZCCC) and the recent global record temperatures from international scientific organisations like NASA and others showing that global temperature is increasing in the last century.

-Other notable roles of councils such as (1) Natural hazards management that provides for the establishment of an infrastructure strategy to identify and manage infrastructure risks to the climate change effects, (2) Resource allocation and land use planning particularly those at risk for climate change.
-(3) Working with the Maori and building a working relationship with them on climate adaptation, especially that majority of their cultural sites and buildings are vulnerable to climate change impacts.
-(4) Managing uncertainty and liability.
-For future developments in areas at risk with future sea-level rise, councils should adhere to government guidelines or commission an independent work to establish sea-level rise projections.
-The Insurance Council of New Zealand also suggests that councils should deny consent application to areas with a growing risk from natural hazards to avoid liabilities.
+- (4) Managing uncertainty and liability.
+For future developments in areas at risk of sea-level rise, councils should adhere to government guidelines or commission independent work to establish sea-level rise projections.
+The Insurance Council of New Zealand also suggests that councils should deny consent applications to areas with a growing risk from natural hazards to avoid liabilities.

 You can read the entire report by clicking on the button below:

-A Guide for Councils to Include Climate Change into their Long Term Plans (LTPs)
+A Guide for Councils to Include Climate Change into Their Long Term Plans (LTPs)

-The Society of Local Government Managers has published a guidance report on how councils can include climate change into their 2021-31 Long Term Plans (LTPs).
+The Society of Local Government Managers has published a guidance report on how councils can include climate change in their 2021-31 Long Term Plans (LTPs).
 The guidance “reflects the approaches that councils might take to reflecting the issues, risks and opportunities that climate change may pose for the community”.

-• the effects of climate change;
+- the effects of climate change;

-• what are the big decisions the council and the community need to take and
+- what are the big decisions the council and the community need to take, and

-• when, and what the consequences are;
+- when, and what the consequences are;

 Click on the button below to read the SOLGM Guidance report for NZ councils: